humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Negative intervals ##

-By default, `fb` will ignore intervals if they are below the pitch of the base track.
+By default `fb` will ignore intervals if they are below the pitch of the base track.
 You can change this behaviour by adding an option `-m` (`--negative`).
-This is especially interesting in combination with the option `-i`, for example in renaissance music, when there is an voice exchange.
+This is especially interesting in combination with the option `-i`, for example in renaissance music, when there is a voice exchange.

 {% include verovio.html